 Meanwhile, Stephanie went to visit Chelsea.
-Chelsea confided in Stephanie and told her that she did not want to spend time with Nick and was considering breaking up with him.
+Chelsea confided in Stephanie that she did not want to spend time with Nick and was considering breaking up with him.
 Stephanie encouraged Chelsea to follow her heart but to be sure of her feelings before acting on them.
 Chelsea admitted to Stephanie that her feelings for Daniel were interfering with her relationship with Nick because she was falling in love with Daniel.

 Stephanie was not surprised at Chelsea's feelings for Daniel and told her that she blasted Daniel for not being honest about his feelings for Chelsea.
 Stephanie urged Chelsea to go after Daniel because she knew that Daniel had feelings for Chelsea.

-Kayla asked Martino why Ava's physician prescribed a drug treatment plan that would cause Ava to be unstable and dangerous, and push her toward a psychotic breakdown.
+Kayla asked Martino why Ava's physician had prescribed a drug treatment plan that would cause Ava to be unstable and dangerous and would push her toward a psychotic breakdown.
 Martino had no answer as Ava begged her father to explain how this could have happened to her.
 Martino tried to comfort his daughter and told her that he was going to take her home so he could take care of her there.
 Though still groggy and confused, Ava reminded her father that she was under arrest and in police custody.
-Martino told Ava not to worry, but said that if anyone was to blame for her state of mind and unpleasant situation, it was Steve.
+Martino told Ava not to worry but said that if anyone was to blame for her state of mind and unpleasant situation, it was Steve.
 Ava became so agitated that Kayla asked Martino to leave the room.

 Lexie checked in on Ava and told her that most of the drugs were out of her system and that she should be feeling better soon.
 Ava was very unsettled and agitated and kept asking for Steve and her father.